neuropoly/intranet.neuro.polymtl.ca/_sources/computing-resources/neuropoly/README.md

 ### Locally

-To log into a local station at NeuroPoly use your GRAMES account.
+To log into a desktop station while at NeuroPoly use your GE account.

 ### SSH (command line)